fewark/1724_web/Proposal/proposal.md

 4. **Limited Extensibility and Integration**:
    Many existing chat solutions offer limited options for integrating with external services or third-party plugins.
 This limitation makes it challenging for developers to extend functionality—such as incorporating a custom AI bot or specialized file handling—without significant custom development.

-## **Key Features**
+## **Objective and Key Features**

-[Add key features here]
+### **Objective:**

+  The goal of this project is to build a real-time chatroom web application using modern web technologies.
+The system will enable users to engage in live conversations, store messages in a database, and support file sharing.
+Additionally, users can tag Ollama AI models in the chat to receive AI-generated responses.
+While ensuring a fully functional, scalable, and maintainable application, this project will also meet the requirements of the course by covering frontend, backend, database management, file storage, real-time communication, and AI integration.

+### **Key Features:**

 ## **Tentative Plan**

-Our project aims to develop a fully functional chat room website that includes core messaging features alongside an AI chatbot powered by the Ollama framework.
 The development will follow a structured and modular approach, ensuring clear separation between the frontend and backend components.
 Our primary goal is to deliver a robust and user-friendly chat platform while effectively distributing responsibilities among team members to ensure timely completion.
 Starting from the week of March 3rd, we have durations of 7 weeks till the project deadline on April 20th.
 And below are the specific plan breakdown within this 7 weeks:

 ### **Project Timeline and Milestones:**